Topological pumping of bimerons in spiral magnets: Appendix B: Atomistic spin dynamics simulations

 with competing nearest neighbor $J_1 < 0$ and next nearest neighbor $J_2 > 0$ exchange interactions in the $x$-direction, ferromagnetic $J_\perp < 0$ in the $y$-direction, hard-$z$ anisotropy $K_z > 0$, magnetic moment of a single spin $\mu$ and applied magnetic field ${\bf H}$.
 At ${\bf H} = 0$, the continuum limit of \eqref{eq:Disc} is equivalent to \eqref{eq:H0} with $Q = \arccos(-J_1/4 J_2)$ and $J_x = J_2 \sin^2\!Q/Q^2$.

 We first relax the bimeron Ansatz \eqref{eq:Ansatz} with the following parameters: $J_1 = -1.4 \; \mathrm{mRy}$, $J_2 = 0.38 \; \mathrm{mRy}$, $J_\perp = -0.4 \; \mathrm{mRy}$, $K_z = 0.008 \; \mathrm{mRy}$, $\mu=\mu_{\mathrm{B}}$ and $\alpha = 0.1$, where $\alpha$ denotes the Gilbert damping.
 The relaxed spin texture is qualitatively very similar to the Ansatz and continues to obey the symmetries defined in \eqref{eq:Sym1} and \eqref{eq:Sym2}.
 We then apply a rotating magnetic field ${\bf H}$ in the $xy$-plane with $\lvert{\bf H}\rvert = 0.1\;\mathrm{T}$ and angular frequency $\omega \in \left[0.25,5\right]\!\; \mathrm{GHz}$.
-The results, shown in Fig.~\ref{fig:Breakdown}, are in excellent agreement with the analytical solution, \eqref{eq:EqSteady} and \eqref{eq:2Reg}, once $\hbar S = \hbar/2$ and the lattice constant $a = 0.5\;\mathrm{nm}$ are restored.
-As predicted by \eqref{eq:EqFields2}, the bimeron also moves in the $y$-direction.
-The ratio between velocities along $y$ and along $x$ does not depend on $\omega$ and is approximately $-21.6$ with this choice of parameters.
+The results, shown in Fig.~\ref{fig:Breakdown}, are in excellent agreement with the analytical solution, \eqref{eq:2Reg}, once the spin $S = \hbar/2$ and the lattice constant $a = 0.5\;\mathrm{nm}$ are restored.
+In accordance with \eqref{eq:EqFields2}, the bimeron also moves in the $y$-direction.
+The ratio between the velocities along $y$ and along $x$ does not depend on $\omega$ and is approximately $-21.6$ with this choice of parameters.
 We perform a similar set of simulations with an antiferromagnetic $J_\perp>0$ in the $y$-direction.
 The motion in the $x$-direction is equivalent to the previous case, with the critical frequency given by \eqref{eq:CritAF}.
-However, the bimeron no longer moves along $y$ in agreement with \eqref{eq:EqFieldsAF}.
+However, the bimeron no longer moves along $y$, as predicted by \eqref{eq:EqFieldsAF}.